apecloud/kubeblocks/docs/user_docs/observability/monitor-database.md

 This tutorial demonstrates how to configure the monitoring function for a PostgreSQL cluster, using Prometheus and Grafana.

 ## Step 1.
-Install the Prometheus Operator and Grafana
+Install Prometheus Operator and Grafana

 Install the Promethus Operator and Grafana to monitor the performance of a database.
 Skip this step if a Prometheus Operator is already installed in your environment.